-Both parties have an equal opportunity to appeal the determination by filing a written appeal with the President within ten (10) days of being notified of the outcome of the investigation.
-The President will resolve the appeal in approximately fifteen (15) days of receiving it, and may take any and all actions that he/she determines to be in the interest of a fair and just decision.
+Appeals must be filed with the College's President within seven (7) days of receipt of the written report determining the outcome of the complaint.
+The President will strive to issue a decision of the appeal within thirty (30) days of receiving it and may take any and all actions that he/she determines to be in the interest of a fair and just decision.
+The decision of the President is final.
+The President shall issue a short and plain, written statement of the resolution of the appeal.
+The written resolution statement shall be provided to the complainant, respondent, and the Title IX Coordinator.